1. FIND BACKGROUND INFORMATION

 Start with Art & Architecture Source and JSTOR (see Articles tab)

 4. FIND IMAGES

-You can also browse visually by century and location in any of the Image Databases in this guide.
+You can also browse visually by century and location in the following Art Image Databases in this guide.
 Start with Artstor with keywords for topic, style, time period, etc. Ex: annunciation

-Consult other Subject Guides as appropriate, for Classical Studies, Architecture, Iconography, etc. listed under "Related Guides".
+Consult other Subject Guides as appropriate.
+See the tab "Related Guides" for sources in Classical Art & Architecture, Iconography, etc.